SparkFun Electronics: Open-source hardware

+During the Open Source Hardware summit in October 2010, SparkFun was one of the contributors in drafting the first OSHW definition.

 Contests

 Antimov

 This contest was based upon violating the 2nd and 3rd laws of robotics, where a fully automated robot would destroy itself after interacting with props and objects in a performance.
 The competition was retired in 2011.

 AVC

 The Autonomous Vehicle Challenge was a recurring contest held annually by SparkFun.
 The objective is to build an automated vehicle that can circumnavigate a course without human interaction.
 As of 2015, aerial vehicles are not allowed.
 The challenge was retired in 2018.

 Projects

-SparkFun has become one of the favoured suppliers for those without mainstream suppliers as well as the increasingly popular "Maker" community, particularly for the Arduino and related devices.
+SparkFun has become one of the favored suppliers for those without mainstream suppliers as well as the increasingly popular "Maker" community, particularly for the Arduino and related devices.

 Whilst many of the non-component products sold by SFE are from other manufacturers, it does manufacture and sell some of its own complete products: